Textualize/textual/docs/guide/actions.md

 # Actions

-Actions are white-listed functions with a string syntax you can embed in to links and bind to keys.
-In this chapter wee will discuss how to create actions and how to run them.
+Actions are allow-listed functions with a string syntax you can embed in links and bind to keys.
+In this chapter we will discuss how to create actions and how to run them.

 ## Action methods

 Action methods are methods on your app or widgets prefixed with `action_`.
 Aside from the prefix these are regular methods which you could call directly if you wished.

+!!! information

+    Action methods may be coroutines (prefixed with `async`).

 Let's write an app with a simple action.